sakilk130/50-days-of-javascript/README.md

 ## Day 6 - Vowel Counter App

 This app is used to count the number of vowels in a string.

+## Day 7 - Click to Copy

+This is a simple example of how to copy text to clipboard using JavaScript.